 The Integrated Rail Plan was scheduled for publication at the end of 2020, but has been postponed.
 TfN expects that the OBC may be deferred for between three and six months, depending on the impact of the IRP's recommendations on project scope, funding, and resulting train service specifications.

 Transport for the North operates within a national policy framework managed by the Department for Transport, with the Secretary of State for Transport being accountable to parliament for the development, adoption, and amendment of policies affecting Northern Powerhouse Rail.
 Given this accountability, Transport for the North has reluctantly agreed to delay the submission of its Outline Business Case for Northern Powerhouse Rail at the request of the Secretary of State for Transport to ensure it aligns with the publication of the Integrated Rail Plan for the Midlands and northern England.

-The Strategic Outline Case which aims to agree a single preferred network for Northern Powerhouse Rail is on track for submission to government in March.
-TfN notes that it ‘updates and further strengthens the case for NPR whilst significantly narrowing down the options to be taken forward’.
+The Strategic Outline Case, which aims to agree on a single preferred network for Northern Powerhouse Rail, is on track for submission to the government in March.
+Transport for the North notes that it "updates and further strengthens the case for Northern Powerhouse Rail while significantly narrowing down the options to be taken forward."